andreasmhallberg/readingnotes/Ferguson, 1997. Root-echo responses in Syrian Arabic politeness formulas.md

 # Ferguson, Charles A. 1997.
-“Root-Echo Responses in Syran Arabic Politeness Formulas.”
+“Root-Echo Responses in Syrian Arabic Politeness Formulas.”
 In Structuralist Studies in Arabic Linguistics: Charles A. Ferguson’s Papers, 1954-1994, edited by R. Kirk Belnap and Niloofar Haeri, 198–205.
 Leiden, Netherlands: Brill.

 - Many formulas with one specific automatic response, seemingly without governing principle.
 189